sbs80/cnn-audio-classification/README.md

 # cnn-audio-classification
-Audio classification with PyTorch using a convolutional neural network applied to the UrbanSound8K data set.
+Audio classification with PyTorch using a convolutional neural network trained on the UrbanSound8K data set.

 For more details about the UrbanSound8K dataset see https://urbansounddataset.weebly.com/urbansound8k.html